This is how you smoke salmon on the Traeger Grill:

 How Long Should Salmon Be Smoked?

 No longer than 4 hours really.
-After that, you’re getting into salmon jerky territory — which is also incredibly delicious (recipe coming soon) and lasts a lot longer.
+After that, you’re getting into salmon jerky territory — which is also incredibly delicious and I have a recipe for how to make salmon jerky here:

 You don’t want your temperatures going above 200/220 Fahrenheit.
 If they do, introduce a bowl of ice water onto the grill.